Intermittent Fasting for Women Over 50: 7 Tips for Success

 • Iluvcheese1

-Iluvcheese1 10 months ago
+Iluvcheese1 a year ago

 Im doing 16:8 fast 5 days per week.
 I’m basically not eating breakfast and my first meal of the day is lunch.
 Carb manager still has my macros for breakfast in my daily log.
 Do I eat 3 meals a day in the 8 hours I can eat?
 Or should I just disregard breakfast in my daily log?